From Moral Issues that Divide Us

-Let’s set aside the moral issue of drug use and focus now on the public policy issue.
-Should some drugs be legalized?
-What kinds of penalties should be imposed on offenders?
+Let us set aside the moral issue of drug use and focus now on the public policy issue.
+Regardless of whether recreational drug use is moral or immoral, we next want to ask, which drugs should be legalized and which banned?
+What kinds of legal penalties should be imposed on offenders?
 How aggressive should law enforcement be in catching drug users and dealers?
-The key issue regarding the legality of drugs concerns finding the right balance between people’s liberty to make personal choices without governmental interference, and the government’s responsibility to protect society from harms.

 Balancing Freedom and Harm

 On the one hand, if an environment like Buzzville ever did become a reality, there would be no obvious grounds for legally prohibiting drugs.
-The freedom to use drugs would outweigh its harms, since all the harms have been eliminated.
-On the other hand, if an environment like Overdoesville existed, the harms from drug use would overwhelmingly outweigh the issue of freedom, and there would be compelling grounds to legally prohibit drugs.
-In fact, governments would be in server violation of its social contract to keep society from collapsing into the state of nature.
+The freedom to use drugs would outweigh the harms, since all the harms have been eliminated.
+On the other hand, if an environment like Overdoesville existed, the harms from drug use would overwhelmingly outweigh individual freedom, and there would be compelling grounds to legally prohibit drugs.
+In fact, if governments did nothing, they would be in violation of its social contract to keep society from collapsing into the state of nature.
 Our actual society is somewhere in between Buzzville and Overdoseville in terms of the freedom-harm balance of drug use.
 The critical question is how close must we get to Buzzville before we should legally permit drugs?
 There is at least some harm that we can tolerate if the benefits are great enough.
-A good example of this is our use of automobiles: we enjoy the mobility that our cars give us, but driving is one of the riskiest activities there is.
-Our society has judged that the personal benefits of automobile use outweigh their harms.
+A good example of this is our use of automobiles: we enjoy the mobility that our cars give us, but driving is one of the riskiest activities there is and results in around 30,000 deaths per year in the U.S. However, our society has judged that the personal benefits of automobile use outweigh their harms.
 Similar reasoning might apply with drug use: if the personal benefit that we derive from recreational drug use is great enough, we may be willing to accept some harms.

 Some European countries have substantially relaxed their drug laws, and the Netherlands is a case in point.
 While recreational drugs technically remain illegal there, the Dutch have a policy of non-enforcement with “soft drugs” such as marijuana, and users are typically not prosecuted.
 At the same time, though, the Dutch strictly enforce laws prohibiting drug importation-exportation, and driving under the influence.
-The U.S., though, is not nearly as lenient as this, and our current assessment is that the harms of drugs outweigh the importance of our freedom to choose.
-Many morally-charged legal issues in the U.S. are left to individual states to resolve for themselves, such as assisted suicide and capital punishment.
-With recreational drugs, though, the Federal government has a strict anti-drug policy that umbrellas over the whole country and allows very little wiggle room for individual states.
+The U.S. is not as lenient as this, and its current assessment is that the harms of drugs outweigh the importance of our freedom to choose.

 U.S. Drug Laws